tiagomonteiro0715/Energy-Related-Class-Reports-NOVA-University-BSc-in-Electrical-and-Computer-Engineering/README.md

 ---

-The 1.º Theoretical Electrotechnics report grade was of 15.5 out of 20 The 2.º Theoretical Electrotechnics report grade was of 17.5 out of 20

-When I did Theoretical Electrotechnics, 36%(more than 1 in every 3) failed the class and my grade I was a little bit above average.
+When I did Theoretical Electrotechnics, 36%(more than 1 in every 3) failed the class and my grade I was a little bit above average:

-The 1.º Electromechanical Energy Conversion report grade was of 14 out of 20 The 2.º Electromechanical Energy Conversion report grade was of 13 out of 20
+- The 1.º Theoretical Electrotechnics report grade was of 15.5 out of 20
+- The 2.º Theoretical Electrotechnics report grade was of 17.5 out of 20

-When I did Electromechanical Energy Conversion, 35%(more than 1 in every 3) failed the class and my grade I was a little bit above average.
+When I did Electromechanical Energy Conversion, 35%(more than 1 in every 3) failed the class and my grade I was a little bit above average:

+- The 1.º Electromechanical Energy Conversion report grade was of 14 out of 20
+- The 2.º Electromechanical Energy Conversion report grade was of 13 out of 20

 Energy is great, but it wasn’t my main focus during my bachelor’s degree.